ca-archived/codepipeline-multi-manual-approvals/README.md

 ## Contribute

-Please, create a pull request, I will check as soon as possible.
+Please, create a pull request and assign to [me](https://github.com/phucnh), I will check as soon as possible.